thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 09 November 2022
+### Daily Rundown on Thursday, 10 November 2022

-- The average temperature today is 10.58˚C;
+- The average temperature today is 13.5˚C;
-- With highs of 12.21˚C and lows of 8.65˚C.
+- With highs of 14.64˚C and lows of 10.76˚C.
-- You can expect light rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->